A Fine Museum is Looming…

 To get to the looms themselves requires a bit of walking.
 When Dan and I arrived and noticed there wasn’t much to the little welcoming room, I simply asked to see the loom.
 After some discussion and futzing around for some keys, we were led away by a curious woman who admittedly didn’t know too much about the looming looms.
 No matter… To the looms!

-Holy crap, these buildings are huge.
+Holy cow, these buildings are huge.
 We were led through a massive room containing all sorts of stuff.
 Not all of it historic, but rather left over from various tag sales.
 Through another huge, nearly empty room with plenty of old Cheney Brothers equipment scattered about.
 Through another door, down some steps, through a locked door and then back through another cavernous empty old factory room.
 Old empty factories are pretty creepy; they are so huge and yet so empty 50 years after they cease to operate.

 There are two large Jacquard looms, a dobby loom, a narrow-fabric loom and other textile equipment here.
 The historic society is in the process of creating its Loom Exhibit.
 The exhibit will illustrate the significance of textile mills in New England’s history, the Cheney silk mills’ importance in this history both nationally and internationally, and the interrelation to other cultures’ textile history.
 This equipment will be the centerpiece of the exhibit.
 The exhibit will tell the story of Manchester’s mills and their relation to textile mills in our New England culture and history.
 The loom exhibit will include photographs, hands-on displays, and interpretive features.